pgroves/cliawesome/README.md

  - *Generate Config (-gt)* creates a config file with option descriptions as comments, and default values if supplied by the developer.

-##Other Behaviours##
+ - *Print Help (-h)* print a help screen and exit.

-Finding the config file.
+##Finding the config file##

 If there are no mandatory, config-file-only options, then the config-file is not necessary but can still be looked for.
 The developer dictates what the default name for a config-file is (convention is appName.yml), and where to look for it.
+The options for where to look are

+1. User's home directory
+2. Traverse up the directory tree from the current-working-directory and using the first encountered filename with the default config-file name.
+3. Fixed Location.
+For instance, you may put a standard config file in /usr/share/myApp.
+3. None (don't look for a config file).

-The options for where to look are the user's home directory, or to traverse up the directory tree from the current-working-directory and using the first encountered filename with the default config-file name.
-The developer can also dictate to not use config files at all.
-Of course, the user can over-ride this location by directly specifying the location of the config file on the commandline using the "-f" option when the app is run.
+Of course, the user can
+over-ride the location specified by the developer by directly specifying the location of the config file on the commandline using the "-f" option when the app is run.